 - 1. Inadequate awareness, data and information on pollution: There is a need for much greater awareness of, and information on, the sources of pollution, the pathways, impacts and (potential) risks to food, health and well-being, and ecosystems, for preventive and curative actions to be taken by relevant parts of society.
 Such information disclosure and sharing will help develop more effective interventions and allow the public to play a role in ensuring government institutions and the regulated community meets their legal obligations and strengthen implementation.
 This includes addressing the lack of knowledge on chemicals spread globally through the use of everyday products such as textiles, household products, toys and electronics as well as the lack of information on chemicals in products when recycling materials.
-This would reduce exposure to toxic substances and remove obstacles to resource efficiency. - Poor institutional and technical capacity: Effective regulatory functioning and strong monitoring and enforcement institutions are key to addressing pollution.
+This would reduce exposure to toxic substances and remove obstacles to resource efficiency. - 2.
+Poor institutional and technical capacity: Effective regulatory functioning and strong monitoring and enforcement institutions are key to addressing pollution.
 In many countries even when regulations exist, the resources and capacity for implementation, enforcement, and monitoring are lacking. - 3.
-Absence of infrastructure to manage and control pollution: Major forms of pollution exist due to the absence of infrastructure, such as wastewater and sewage treatment plants, controlled waste collection, reception and disposal, recycling facilities, food storage, etc. This lack of infrastructure not only prevents better practice, but also enhances hazards associated with pollution, such as waste dump collapses, flooding of sewage water or disease outbreaks after natural disasters.
+Absence of infrastructure to manage and control pollution: Major forms of pollution exist due to the absence of infrastructure, such as wastewater and sewage treatment plants, controlled waste collection, reception and disposal, recycling facilities, food storage, etc.